How are courses evaluated for incoming transfer students?

 How long does the evaluation take?

 To determine course equivalencies, it can take up two to three weeks.
 The entire process may take more time.
 Due to a high volume of transfer applicants for the fall semester and students requesting summer off-campus courses, the process may take longer over the summer.
 Visit the Transfer Process Overview page for a step-by-step overview of how courses from other academic institutions are evaluated and accepted at Catholic University.
+Please send in any necessary documents such as an official transcript or a syllabus as soon as possible to not miss any deadlines.

 What is a syllabus?
 How do I obtain one from another school?